 Whether an experienced surgeon performed a nerve-sparing RPLND to preserve ejaculation

-A low sperm count does not necessarily mean that a man will be infertile after treatment because most patients will develop very low to no sperm counts while receiving chemotherapy.
-However, the chance of fertility returning after treatment increases over time but is lower for men with no or low sperm counts before chemotherapy.
+A low sperm count does not necessarily mean that a person will be infertile after treatment because most patients will develop very low to no sperm counts while receiving chemotherapy.
+The chance of fertility returning after treatment increases over time, but it is lower for those with no or low sperm counts before chemotherapy.
 It is also important to ask about sperm banking before treatment.

-- Low testosterone.
+Low testosterone.
 In addition to damage to the ability to make sperm, the cells that make testosterone may be damaged.
-If a man has a low testosterone level, then hormone replacement therapy can be used.
-As outlined in the Treatment Options section, symptoms of a reduced testosterone level include decreased sex drive, inability to achieve a normal erection and orgasm, fatigue, hot flashes, depression, mood changes, muscle and bone loss, as well as metabolic syndrome.
-Metabolic syndrome is a set of conditions, such as obesity, high levels of blood cholesterol and high blood pressure that increases a person’s risk of heart disease, stroke, and diabetes.
+If a person has a low testosterone level, then hormone replacement therapy can be used.
+As outlined in Types of Treatment, symptoms of a reduced testosterone level include decreased sex drive, inability to achieve a normal erection and orgasm, fatigue, hot flashes, depression, mood changes, muscle and bone loss, as well as metabolic syndrome.
+Metabolic syndrome is a set of conditions, including obesity, high levels of blood cholesterol, and high blood pressure, that increases a person’s risk of heart disease, stroke, and diabetes.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
 ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan when treatment is completed.